AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md

 The following types of users can view or modify user allocations in Workfront:

-* `Resource Managers:` You can view and modify user allocations for tasks and issues on any projects for which you are the Resource Manager.
+* **Resource Managers:** You can view and modify user allocations for tasks and issues on any projects for which you are the Resource Manager.
 You can do this either in the Scheduling timeline in the People area, or in the Staffing tab of a project.
   For information about how Resource Managers can make changes to tasks and issues across projects, see [Manually assign unassigned tasks and issues in the Scheduling areas](../../resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md).

-* `Plan and Work Users:` You can view allocations for any tasks and issues you are assigned to by using either the new My Work Calendar or the Working On calendar on a team that you are a member of.
+* **Plan and Work Users:** You can view allocations for any tasks and issues you are assigned to by using either the new My Work Calendar or the Working On calendar on a team that you are a member of.
-  In addition to viewing allocations, you can modify your allocations if you have Contribute access to the tasks and issues.For more information about how to use the calendar in the My Work area, see View assigned work on the My Work calendar.
+  In addition to viewing allocations, you can modify your allocations if you have Contribute access to the tasks and issues.
+For more information about how to use the calendar in the My Work area, see [View assigned work on the My Work calendar](../../workfront-basics/using-home/my-work/view-assigned-work-on-calendar-my-work.md).

 ### Time zone considerations in the Scheduling areas